versia-pub/docs/docs/extensions/is-cat.md

-# Is Cat
+# IsCat

+>  [!NOTE]
-> **Note:** This is a **silly** extension that is not meant to be taken very seriously.
+> This is a **light-hearted** extension designed for amusement and not intended for serious application.

-With the Is Cat extension, users can tell other users if they are a cat or not.
-This is akin to Misskey's "IsCat" feature.

-An Actor can indicate whether they are a cat or not with the following field:
+> [!WARNING]
+> This extension may be superseded by the upcoming [Vanity Profiles](./vanity) extension.

+The IsCat feature allows users to communicate their cat status to others, similar to Misskey's "IsCat" feature.

+A user, referred to as an Actor, can specify their feline status using the following field:

 ```json5
 {